SuperEugen/little-town-remake/README.md

 - Y-sorting can be automated in Godot.
 - User interface in Godot is classic editor with properties pane, in GameMaker editor windowas are laid out on an endless canvas which is more difficult to navigate.
 - GameMaker is easier to start with but Godot offers more posibilities with extra layers of complexity.
 - GameMaker sequences translate to Godot AnimationPlayer animations.
-To see them on top of the screen
+To see them on top of the screen one has to use Control nodes and CanvasLayer nodes.